 One source reported that Edwards, 45, has expressed frustration with her lack of authority within the bureaucracy.

 “She likes to make her own decisions and she likes to pull her own weight,” said the source.

-According to a city official, Edwards has been clueless over issues of policing and public safety, which have become crucial matters as Mayor Pugh struggles to stem the rise in homicides – as well as shootings, robberies and car-jackings – since she took office.
+Another official described Edwards as “clueless” over issues of policing and public safety, which have become crucial matters as Mayor Pugh struggles to stem the rise in homicides and other street crimes since taking office.

 Prior to joining the administration, Edwards was executive vice president of corporate affairs for the J.S.
 Plank & D.M.
 DiCarlo Family Foundation.